Nginearing/kakutropos-parjat/README.md

-## Connections by Rohan
-Inspired by the New York Time's Connections game by Wyna Liu.
-Made for my friends to play.

-Use google chrome on laptop for best experience.
+## Kakutropos Parjat!
+A Viossa kakutropos game that repurposes code that was inspired by the New York Times Connections game.